 Personal Line of Credit

-Ideally, everyone would have a bunch of money set aside for a rainy day – an emergency fund that, as all the experts advise, could be tapped into when the car breaks down or an unexpected medical bill pops up.
+Ideally, everyone would have a bunch of money set aside for a rainy day – an emergency fund that, as all the experts advise, could be tapped into when your car suddenly breaks down or an unexpected medical bill pops up.

-Unfortunately, that’s not the case for most.
-If you happen to be one of these people who would love to be prepared, but may not have the money saved up right now, having a personal line of credit can be a great alternative to help relieve the pressure of unexpected expenses.
+Unfortunately, that’s not the case for a lot of people.
+If you happen to be one of these people who would love to be prepared but may not have the money saved up right now, having a personal line of credit can be an great to help relieve the pressure of unexpected expenses.

-A personal line of credit can act as a flexible ‘safety net’ you can fall back on for access to funds when you need it.
-You can make a draw now for an immediate expense or wait until a rainy day when you are short on funds to cover an emergency expense.
+A personal line of credit can act as a flexible ‘safety net’ you can fall back on for access to funds when you’re facing an unexpected emergency.

-There is sometimes confusion between lines of credit and installment loans because both types of loans are paid back over time.
-While an installment loan is closed-end (i.e. it is made available to the consumer as a one-time lump sum) with a set repayment period, a line of credit is open-end (i.e. allows a consumer to draw additional funds at any time as long as they still have available credit) and doesn’t have a set repayment timeframe.
+For some people, there may be a bit of confusion between lines of credit and installment loans because both types of loans are paid back over time.
+However, there are some key differences.
+While an installment loan is closed-end (i.e. it’s made available to the consumer as a one-time lump sum) with a set repayment period, a line of credit is open-ended (i.e. allows a consumer to draw additional funds at any time as long as they still have available credit) and doesn’t have a set repayment timeframe.